sra448/redux-blue-shell/README.md

-# Redux Simple App
+# Redux Blue Shell

-Redux Simple App is a simple but opinionated way to build apps with React and Redux.
+Redux Blue Shell is a simple but opinionated way to build apps with React and Redux.
 It is inspired by [Hyperapp](https://hyperapp.js.org/), [Elm](http://elm-lang.org/) and [Rematch](https://rematch.gitbooks.io/rematch/#getting-started).

 ## Install

-The following does not work, but hopefully will soon
+The following does not work, but might someday

 ```
-npm install redux-simple-app --save
+npm install redux-blue-shell --save
 ```

 ## Getting Started

-In Redux Simple App you define **models** which hold internal **state** that can be transformed by **actions** that themselves can be triggered by your view or by an **effect**.
+In Redux Blue Shell you define **models** which hold internal **state** that can be transformed by **actions** that themselves can be triggered by your view or by an **effect**.

 * **State**: An object that contains this models internal knowledge
 * **Actions**: Functions that you can call directly from within your view.
 They will transform the state.